PrettyGoodFreedomTech/grapevine-brainstorm/README.md

 6. Have not decided whether to store logged-in user data at the point of login for a better UX, i.e. to prevent avatar image from flickering whenever you change pages.

-7. Going to change name of repo, maybe to nostr-react-dashboard-template - changed

-8. read / write from individual relays
+7. read / write from individual relays

 ## Quick Start